PawarPayal/Research-Work-II/README.md

 # Topic :
-The Case Study On AI Driven Smart Ticketing In Metro
+The Case Study On AI Driven Smart Ticketing In Metro.

 # Body

 o This case study looks at how AI-powered ticketing systems can make public transport more efficient and easier for people to use.